U.S. Agencies Involved Immigration Agencies

 If you need specific information for entering the DV-program or for submitting your Visa Application, first check the web pages of the Embassy or Consulate in your home country.
 If you cannot find the information there call or email the Embassy/Consulate and submit your question(s).

 If you are a Selected Entrant have when you call your Case Number handy.
 If you email give in the subject line your Case Number.
-Give in the message also your Case Number as well as your name exactly as it appears on the Entrant Status Check.
+Give in the message also your Case Number as well as your FULL Name and Birth Date exactly as it appears on the Entrant Status Check.

-Some information for immigrants on the web pages of Embassies and Consulates is not applicable for DV winners.
-E.g. the request for Form DS-2001 Notification of Applicant Readiness.
+Nota Bene.
+Some information for immigrants on the web pages of U.S. Embassies and Consulates is not applicable for DV winners.
+(E.g. the request for Form DS-2001 Notification of Applicant Readiness.)

 For a world-wide list of U.S. Embassies and Consulates go to www.usembassy.gov